lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 * MSB(length): a field value of length T in a packet matches with a field value in a rule if the most significant "length" bits are equal.

+* match-mapping: The goal of mapping-sent is to reduce the size of a field by allocating shorter value.
+The Target Value contains a list of pairs.
+Each pair is composed of a value and short ID.
+This operator match if a field value is equal to one of the pair's value.

 MO may need a list of parameters to proceed to the matching.
 For instance MSB requires the number of bits to test.